HathorNetwork/hathor-wallet-headless/MULTISIG.md

 ## Configuration

-Any seed you wish to start as MultiSig should have it's configuration on the `multisig` key of the config file.
+Any seed you wish to start as MultiSig should have a configuration on the `multisig` key of the config file.
+The seed itself will be configured as usual.

 Example of a 2-of-4 MultiSig:
 ```js